The winning participants of 2010, were chosen from a total of seventy-eight entries to Te Papa Tupu competition. They were:

 I think the reward this competition has offered is a fantastic one.
 One of the most valuable gifts a writer can get is the attention of somebody who will approach their work with an understanding of their motivation and a respect for their particular voice, but also a critical eye, with the aim of helping them ultimately share their unique vision with the rest of the world.
 Although I’m an editor by trade, so I would say that!

 I strongly believe that all writers should recognise the benefit of readers as they go through the creative process.
-This doesn’t have to mean the professional and practiced eye of a mentor.
+This doesn’t have to mean the professional and practised eye of a mentor.
 Family, friends or colleagues can all be roped in: anybody whose judgment a writer trusts – or who can at least be blackmailed into wading through a pile of double-spaced manuscript!
-A consciousness outside of your own can only be a good thing, even if the response you receive serves only the purpose of crystallising your own thoughts.
+A consciousness outside your own can only be a good thing, even if the response you receive serves only the purpose of crystallising your own thoughts.

 From Patricia Grace: